#takethewheel with Founder Jon Ruti

 Word on the street is that you’re a car guy, how about a rundown of your current stable?

 JR: Living in the city, the herd has to stay thin.
 I just sold my 1994 NAS Defender 90 but was fortunate enough to source a 1990 Land Rover Perentie 110 from the Australian Defense Force.
 The Perentie is the nickname for 110's produced by JRA (Jaguar Rover Australia) for the Australian Army.
 Assembled in New South Wales from 1987 to 1992, the Perentie had some major differences from their British brethren.
 Each came fitted with fully galvanized and reinforced chassis, an Izuzu 4BD1 diesel engine and a host of other smaller nuances.
 The result is a defender that's just a little better thought out.
-The Aussies like to one-up the Brits and it shows in
+The Aussies like to one-up the Brits and it shows in this truck.

 Do you have a favorite?
 Why is it the favorite?